 - Voice recognition services: These are becoming more common by the day.
 This factor should also be taken into consideration for the software.
 Some of the newest systems can be programmed to recognize different voices so as to be able to be used by various practitioners in the same clinic and this will bring the cost down.

-Watch this video to get an idea of pricing options for your EMR System.
+Watch this video to get an overview of EMR Systems, the benefits and their pricing.

 - What is an electronic health record (EHR)?

 - HIPAA Compliance for EMR / EHR Systems